AlaxJordarn/GUN-Linux-dotfiles-scripts-code-templates/README.md

 Different types are:

-1.sandbox with a profile folder<br>
+1. sandbox with a profile folder<br>
-2.sandbox without a profile but can access mounted external partation<br>
+2. sandbox without a profile but can access mounted external partation<br>
-3.full sandbox with all temperary setup<br>
+3. full sandbox with all temperary setup<br>

 <all can be run as alias if typed excluding '.sh'>
 <table class="tg">